contao/docs/docs/manual/core-extensions/calendar/frontend-modules.en.md

 </div>
 ```

-For details on the markup of comments, see the [comments](../../../artikelverwaltung/inhaltselemente/#kommentare) section.
+For details on how to mark up the comments, see the Comments section.

 ## Event list